OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/09-logging-monitoring.md

 #### 1. Security logging

 1. Log submitted data that is outside of an expected numeric range
-2. Log all apparent tampering events, that involves changes to data and state that should not be modifiable
+2. Log all apparent tampering events, that involve changes to data and state that should not be modifiable
 3. Log requests that violate server-side access control rules
 4. Encode and validate any dangerous characters before logging to prevent log injection attacks
 5. Do not log sensitive information, including unnecessary system details, session identifiers or passwords